 - Internal organ damage

-The severity of the injuries usually depends on the vehicle’s speed during impact, the size of the cars, and whether the driver and passengers were wearing seatbelts.
+The severity of the injuries caused by a head-on collision usually depends on the vehicle's speed during impact, the size of the cars, and whether the driver and passengers were wearing seatbelts.

 - Within the city limits of San Diego

 - La Jolla

 Two of the above areas are categorized as rural.
 Interestingly, the national average shows that head-on collisions occur twice as often in rural areas compared to urban settings.

 In addition to the physical and emotional injuries brought on by a head-on collision, head-on collision victims also find themselves with financial problems involving medical bills, lost wages, and legal expenses.
 Your legal counsel should take all aspects of your financial losses and needs when negotiating your settlement for a head-on collision.
 Specific details that need consideration include:

 - Damage to your vehicle and other property

 - Future and ongoing medical treatment, such as physical therapy and rehabilitation

 - Pain and suffering cause a lack of productivity and lower quality of life